ast-fortiss-tum/perturbation-drive/examples/open_sbt/README.md

 The file `utils_open_sbt` provides util functions to interface with Open-SBT.

-- `individualToScenario`: Converts a individual Open-SBT experiment to a scenario.\\ :param individual: The individual.\\ :param variable_names: The List of variable names.\\ :param road_generator: The generator for generating a new road string.\\ :param starting_pos: Tuple of the starting position of the vehicel.\\ :returns Scenario: Returns the Scenario
+- `individualToScenario`: Converts a individual Open-SBT experiment to a scenario.<br/> :param individual: The individual.<br/> :param variable_names: The List of variable names.<br/> :param road_generator: The generator for generating a new road string.<br/> :param starting_pos: Tuple of the starting position of the vehicel.<br/> :returns Scenario: Returns the Scenario
-- `calculate_velocities`: Calculates the velocities at each time step based in the positions and vehicle speed.\\ :param positions: List of the positions (as tuple of x, y, z values).\\ :param speeds: List of the float speed values.\\ :returns Tuple[float, float, float]: Returns the velocities
+- `calculate_velocities`: Calculates the velocities at each time step based in the positions and vehicle speed.<br/> :param positions: List of the positions (as tuple of x, y, z values).<br/> :param speeds: List of the float speed values.<br/> :returns Tuple[float, float, float]: Returns the velocities

 ## Integration into an Experiment